Wildlife Rescue - Who to Call

 At Wild Birds Unlimited, we are experts are helping you attract birds to your backyard, but we recommend leaving the rescue and rehabilitation of birds and animals to the specialists who are licensed to do so.
 Below are several Illinois wildlife rescue organizations you may want to contact for more information.
 Before you call, check out their websites for excellent information about when you should or should not try to help.

 *NOTE - Spring and summer are extremely busy seasons for wildlife rehabilitators and most run on limited staff, rescources, and volunteers.
-As they may be busy helping the animals in their care, do not be surprised if you have to leave a message and have someone get back to you.
+As they may be busy helping the animals in their care, do not be surprised if you have to leave a message and wait a bit before someone can get back to you.

-Illinois Rehabilitators ( <- click for map of rehabilitators with legal permits)
+Illinois Rehabilitators licensed by IL DNR ( <- click for map of rehabilitators with legal permits)

 University of Illinois, Urbana, IL - Wildlife Medical Clinic